 - What good things happened today?

-- What act of kindness did I give or receive today?
+- What act of kindness did you give or receive today?

-- What brought a smile to my face today?
+- What brought a smile to your face today?

-- How did I make meaningful use of my time today?
+- How did you make meaningful use of my time today?

-- What support did I receive from another person today?
+- What support did you receive from another person today?

 Whether you’re a child or an adult, you will find that doing this each night gets easier with practice and can make a real difference in how you feel.
 It will teach you to notice, remember, and cherish the good things in your life.